Terradue/doc-tep-geohazards-arch/source/enterprise/purpose.rst

 The satellite EO and geohazards community is growing in size and importance, with the advent of large new initiatives and projects of global interest.
 The Committee on Earth Observation Satellites (CEOS) is coordinating globally this community, through its Disasters Working Group.
-The geohazard platform or GEP contributes to this expanding community a unique set of tools, allowing them to forge new applications in direct collaboration with large numbers of actors.
+The geohazards platform or GEP contributes to this expanding community a unique set of tools, allowing them to forge new applications in direct collaboration with large numbers of actors.

 In particular, the community will benefit from a cloud-based workspace, allowing advanced EO data exploitation activities and offering access to a broad range of shared processing tools.
 GEO is a community platform.
 Each partner brings tools and processing chains, but also has access in the same workspace to large data sets and shared processing tools.

 The vision for the Platform was inspired by the Scientific & Technical Memorandum of the the International Forum on Satellite EO for Geohazards [R1]_.

-Moreover, beyond the support to operational users with a mandate in seismic risk management, there is a range of geoscience users in research institutes and universities to be onboarded on the system.
+The platform is intended to support operational users with a mandate in seismic risk management, as well as a range of geoscience users in research institutes and universities.
+Operational users are focused on disaster prevention, preparedness, early warning, and response.
-These users are focused on the scientific use of data, with the main goal of understanding the physics of earthquakes, thereby improving our ability to characterize, understand, and model seismic risk.
+Academic users are focused on the scientific use of data, with the main goal of understanding the physics of earthquakes, thereby improving our ability to characterize, understand, and model seismic risk.
 Overall, the Satellite EO for Geohazards community encompasses the following actors:

 * Satellite data providers

-  * Satellite data providers are typically national or international space agencies like ESA, which operate satellites.
+  * National or international space agencies like ESA, which operate satellites (CEOS has 9 space agencies members).
-  * They may also be commercial satellite operators or commercial suppliers of data.
+  * Commercial satellite operators or commercial suppliers of data.

 * Value-adder companies (or VACs)

-  * Value-adder companies using satellite data to generate information products that can be used directly by end users to address a need.
+  * Companies using satellite data to generate information products that can be used directly by end users to address a need.
-  * Value-adder companies active in a wide range of information sectors ranging from oil and gas industries to environmental applications, disaster risk management and many others.
+  * Companies active in a wide range of information sectors ranging from oil & gas industries to environmental applications, disaster risk management and many others.

-* Research institute and academia
+* Research institutes and academia

-  * Either involved under government-sponsored grants for basic research
+  * Involved through government-sponsored grants for basic research
-  * Or in support of applied research objectives
+  * Involved in support of applied research objectives

-* Industrial partners with an interest in geohazards research.
+* Industrial partners with an interest in geohazards research

-* Operational geohazards actors including
+* Operational geohazards actors

   * National and regional civil protection agencies
+  * Seismological centres
-  * Seismological centres and national and local authorities in charge of seismic risk management activities
+  * National and local authorities in charge of seismic risk management

-* Actors also include other forms of association of researchers
+* Other forms of association of researchers

-  * Community of researchers active in the Geohazard Supersites and Natural Laboratories (GSNL)
+  * the Geohazard Supersites and Natural Laboratories (GSNL)
   * the European Plate Observing System (EPOS)

-The CEOS Working Group on Disasters is committed to support and enhance the access to in-situ and satellite observations, at the global scale, for the geohazards community.
+The CEOS Working Group on Disasters is committed to support and enhance the access to in-situ and satellite observations, at the global scale, for this geohazards community.
 This is defining the main purpose of the Geohazards Thematic Exploitation Platform, that we refine hereafter into a set of community objectives.
 The system is then designed in terms of processes that meet these objectives.
 Such processes (see the next section "Scope of the system) allow the system actors to interact and behave in order to fulfill the stated goal and objectives.
 According to the RM-ODP approach, the complete behaviour for a role in the community is modelled by the actions for that role in a number of processes.
 Processes (activity or sequence diagrams) and behaviors (state diagrams) are modelled in this Enterprise viewpoint of the RM-ODP architecture.

-As a summary, the community is modeled in the RM-ODP Enterprise Specification as a set of stakeholders and their identified roles.
+As a summary, the community is modeled in the RM-ODP Enterprise Specification as a set of stakeholders and their identified roles, governed by a set of community rules.

 << EV_Community >>

 Community objectives
 --------------------

+The community contract models the agreement amongst the members to work together to meet a shared goal, and more concretely a set of objectives.
+For the GEP community, the designed system has to implement technical processes that help achieve the following set of objectives.

 **Exploitation and collaboration**

-* EV_Objective **comm1**: Evolve SSEP to promote a reference platform for the TEPs
+* EV_Objective **comm1**: Evolve SSEP to promote a reference platform for different thematic domains, starting with geohazards
 * EV_Objective **comm2**: Measure community validated usages of EO data
 * EV_Objective **comm3**: Demonstrate optimal data access strategy (direct remote data access, synchronisation with remote repositories 'data mirroring', and local caching)
 * EV_Objective **comm4**: Investigate means for accessing and exploiting commercial data assets